Uncovering variability in human driving behavior through automatic extraction of similar traffic scenes from large naturalistic datasets: Discussion

 In this paper, we propose a novel method to automatically extract similar traffic scenes from large naturalistic datasets.
 In a case study on the highD dataset, we showed that the proposed method is practically applicable and provides insightful results that expose the operational \textit{and} tactical variability in human responses to similar traffic scenes.
 Therefore, our proposed method can be a valuable tool for the development of autonomous vehicles and traffic systems that incorporate human responses in their control decisions.
 Also, the case study showed that humans respond to similar traffic scenes with different tactical behaviors (some change lanes while others stay in their initial lane).

-One type of other approaches that are related to our method are those that cluster scenarios.
+One approach closely related to our method is that of clustering scenarios.
 As discussed in the introduction, obtaining similar scenarios serves a different use case than extracting similar scenes.
 However, clustering requires a distance metric which makes it comparable to our method.
 There are two specific trajectory clustering methods that bear resemblance to our approach.
 In~\cite{Atev2010}, the same distance metric is used as in our approach: the Hausdorff distance.
 However, in their approach, it is used to determine the distance between two trajectories by regarding the waypoints as a set while we convert the traffic context to a mathematical set.
 In~\cite{Kerber2020}, another distance metric for scenes is proposed based on a grid around the ego vehicle and the longitudinal distances to other vehicles.
 Although similar scenes can indeed be found using only longitudinal distance, our method based on the Hausdorff distance is more complete because it also takes into account the lateral positions and longitudinal and lateral velocities of the surrounding vehicles.

 Using naturalistic traffic datasets is not the only way to investigate variability in human responses to the same scene, driving-simulator experiments are a well-established alternative.
 In a driving simulator, multiple participants can be subjected to exactly the same scene with the same traffic context.
-However, naturalistic data should be used for some applications, for instance when validating human driver models for autonomous vehicles~\cite{Siebinga2021a}.
+However, naturalistic data should be used for some applications, for instance when validating human driver models for autonomous vehicles~\cite{Siebinga2022b}.
 In other cases, a large diversity of drivers might be needed (e.g., when interested in behavior across the population).
 This would make driving-simulator experiments time-consuming and expensive.
 For those reasons, our proposed method based on naturalistic data to study human responses to similar traffic contexts is a valuable new approach.